openstax/manifestly/README.md

     $ gem install manifestly

-And then execute:

-    $ bundle

-Or install it yourself as:
+To update to the latest version:

-    $ gem install manifestly
+    $ gem update manifestly

 ## Usage